 Generally, an element name must not match any of the keywords reserved by Visual Basic, such as Case or Friend.
 However, you can define an escaped name, which is enclosed by brackets ([ ]).
 An escaped name can match any Visual Basic keyword, since the brackets remove any ambiguity.
 You also use the brackets when you refer to the name later in your code.

 Case Sensitivity in Names

-Comparison of names is independent of locale.
-If two names match in one locale, they are guaranteed to match in all locales.
+Comparison of names is also independent of locale; that is, if two names match in one locale, they are guaranteed to match in all locales.